GAM-team/GAM/wiki/Users-Photo.md

 ## Update photo fails to change user's photo
-If you use `gam <UserTypeEntity> update photo ...` to change a user's photo and the command succeeds but the photo doesn't change, use `gam <UserTypeEntity> delete photo` first and the do the update.
+If you use `gam <UserTypeEntity> update photo ...` to change a user's photo and the command succeeds but the photo doesn't change, use `gam <UserTypeEntity> delete photo` first and then do the update.